castholm/zigglgen/README.md

 ### Why is initialization so awkward?
 Why so much thread-local state?

-Initialization and state management is awkward because OpenGL is awkward and we want zigglgen's output to be able to be used in portable multi-threaded, multi-context OpenGL programs.
+Initialization and state management is a bit awkward because OpenGL is also a bit awkward and we want zigglgen's output to be able to be used in portable multi-threaded multi-context OpenGL programs.

+Thread-local state is necessary due to how loading of command function pointers is specified in the OpenGL spec.
-On paper, function pointers loaded when one OpenGL context was current are not guaranteed to be valid when a different context is current.
-In practice, most platforms and OpenGL implementations will return context-independent pointers that can be safely shared between multiple contexts, but we can't assume that this is always the case if we want to write portable code.
+According to the spec, function pointers loaded when one OpenGL context is current are not guaranteed to still be valid when a different context becomes current.
+This means that we can't just load pointers into a globally shared dispatch table.
+Because current OpenGL contexts are thread-local, it makes sense to handle dispatch tables in a similar manner.

+(It should be noted, however, that in practice, most platforms and OpenGL implementations will return context-independent pointers that can be safely shared between multiple contexts, though we can't assume that this is always the case if our goal is to write portable code.)

 ### Why did calling a function belonging to a supported extension result in a null pointer dereference?

-Some OpenGL extensions add features that are only conditionally supported under certain OpenGL versions/profiles or when certain other extensions are also supported.
-For example, the command *VertexWeighthNV* added by the extension *NV_half_float* is only supported when the extension *EXT_vertex_weighting* is also supported.

-This means that we can't assume that all command function pointers associated with a supported extension are non-null after loading is complete.
-The definitions that zigglgen derives its output from also do not encode these interactions in a consistent and structured manner, so we can't generate code that validates the non-nullness of conditional command function pointers if their conditions are met (because we don't know what those conditions are).
+Some OpenGL extensions add features that are only conditionally supported under certain OpenGL versions/profiles or when certain other extensions are also supported (for example, the command *VertexWeighthNV* added by the extension *NV_half_float* is only supported when the extension *EXT_vertex_weighting* is also supported).
+This means that we can't just assume that all command function pointers associated with a supported extension are non-null after loading is complete.
+The definitions that zigglgen derives its output from also do not encode these interactions in a consistent and structured manner, so we can't generate code that validates the non-nullness of conditional command function pointers if their conditions are met either (because we don't know what those conditions are).

-If your code uses OpenGL extensions it is your responsibility to read the extension specifications and learn under which conditions added features are supported.
+If your code uses OpenGL extensions it is your responsibility to read the extension specifications carefully and understand under which conditions added features are supported.

-### How do I run zigglgen locally?
+### How do I develop and run zigglgen locally?

 ```sh
 git clone https://github.com/castholm/zigglgen.git